viliRocha/ProtahovatsiStroj-VoxelEngine/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgments 🙏
-Inspired by CubeWorld and [TanTan's](https://github.com/TanTanDev) Voxel engine built with the beavy engine. <!--Special thanks to the resources and tutorials that helped shape this project.-->
+Inspired by [CubeWorld](https://store.steampowered.com/app/1128000/Cube_World/) and [TanTan's](https://github.com/TanTanDev) Voxel engine built with the beavy engine.
+I would also like to acknowledge the use of voxelized vegetation assets from [MangoVoxel](https://mangovoxel.itch.io/voxelfoliage) in my voxel engine. <!--Special thanks to the resources and tutorials that helped shape this project.-->